sagemeadows/gridwords/README.md

   6 across,"Seize the day!"
   7 across,How backstroke contestant ends
 ```
+If you have a .txt file with this layout, you can load it in Gridwords with the 'Open...' button.

 This .txt file layout is adapted from the example given [here](https://www.litsoft.com/across/docs/AcrossTextFormat.pdf) on page 2.

 #### HTML